-While your degree will reflect a specific qualification, for e.g. Bachelor of Arts or Bachelor of Science, some course structures require students to complete a selected major or minor (within their degree) that focuses on distinct areas of study.
-In some courses, students may be eligible to select to complete a second major or minor.
-An example may be where a student completes a Bachelor of Commerce with an Economics Major, and a Finance Minor.
+While your degree will reflect a specific qualification, for example Bachelor of Arts or Bachelor of Science, some course structures require students to complete a selected major or minor (within the degree) that focuses on distinct areas of study.
+In some courses, students may be eligible to complete a second major or minor.
+An example may be where a student completes a Bachelor of Commerce with an Economics major, and a Finance minor.